JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 ![](radio_buttons.png){width=255}

-If users may need to enter a value that not currently in the list, use a combo box.
+If users may need to enter a value not currently in the list, use a combo box.

 ![](combo_box_font_size.png){width=165}